Plan teams:

 While we operate in a continuous Kanban manner, we want to be able to report on and communicate if an issue or epic is on track to be completed by a Milestone's due date.
 To provide insight and clarity on status we will leverage Issue/Epic Health Status on priority issues.

-At the beginning of the Milestone, Product and Engineering Managers will assign the 'On Track' status to agreed-upon priority issues.
-As the Milestone progresses, anyone contributing to the work should update the Health Status as appropriate to surface risk or concerns as quickly as possible, and to jumpstart collaboration on getting an issue back to "On Track".
+At the beginning of the Milestone, Deliverable issues will automatically be updated to "On Track".
+As the Milestone progresses, assignees should update Health Status as appropriate to surface risk or concerns as quickly as possible, and to jumpstart collaboration on getting an issue back to "On Track".

 We feel it is important to document and communicate, that changing of any item's Health Status to "Needs Attention" or "At Risk" is not a negative action or something to be cause anxiety or concern.
 Raising risk early helps the team to respond and resolve problems faster and should be encouraged.